RaviGaddipati/vg-hhpc/README.md

 `vg index -s -k 27 -t 16 -e 7 -p GRAPH.vg`

-Aligning to the index should be done using the `vg map` command, but I'm yet to get that to work (alignment fails, I think it's not coming up with a score > 0.
-Use -D for debug printing).
+Aligning to the index should be done using the `vg map` command.

+`vg map -r FILE -t THREADS -J GRAPH.vg`

+where `FILE` is a list of reads, 1 per line. `THREADS` is the number of threads to use, and `-J` specifies JSON output.